mishvets/Expenses_App/README.md

-# expenses_app
+# Expenses_App

-A new Flutter project.
+A Flutter project for course "Flutter & Dart - The Complete Guid".

 ## Getting Started